hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

 **Testing Virtual Goods**

-  * Launch your game, buy and consume Virtual Goods to see your details being updated accordingly.
+  * Launch your game and buy and consume Virtual Goods to see your details being updated accordingly.

 </br>
 **Example ActionScript Virtual Goods** code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/ActionscriptVirtualGoodsMXML.zip)